 Rosetta Commons Structure and Rosetta Licensing FAQ

 This document is intended to help Rosetta Developers understand the organizational structure of the Rosetta Commons and the Rosetta Commons approach to licensing Rosetta.
-It also clarifies Developer roles and obligations while they are in a Rosetta Commons lab and how they can continue to interact with the Rosetta code base outside of academia.
+It also clarifies Developer roles, obligations and benefits while they are in a Rosetta Commons lab and how they can continue to interact with the Rosetta code base outside of academia.
 This is not a legally binding document.

 Table of Contents